Dennis Arts and Culture Council

 We request that in accepting any grant monies, the recipient will acknowledge the Council with a statement on any advertising, press releases, flyers, programs, etc: “This event has received funding from the Dennis Arts and Culture Council”.

 Dennis Funding Guidelines:

 2. Programs should serve a broad audience.

 4. Applicants should provide more substantial evidence of their program, such as a recording or video.

-6. Program needs to demonstrate a public benefit component (how will your program engage the residents).
+7. Program needs to demonstrate a public benefit component (i.e., how will your program engage and benefit the residents?).

 How Grant Recipients Are Paid

 FY22 Funding List

 |The Cultural Center of Cape Cod, Inc.